lun7n/DAW-1-RGB-Mod/README.md

 - Silicon work mat (optional)
 - 280 ohm SMD resistor
 - 75 ohm SMD resistor
+- Mounting screws (I chose m4x16mm self tapping which were slightly too big imo but it worked out)
 - __ADVANCED USERS__ This mod can also work with 330 ohm and 85 ohm resistors _and more combos_ instead.
 Use [This Voltage Division Calculator](https://www.digikey.com/en/resources/conversion-calculators/conversion-calculator-voltage-divider) as a guide to find values of resistors that will work.
 The starting voltage is 3.4V and your goal is end up with around 0.7V.
 ### Service Manual
 [Here is the online link to the PDF service manual](https://elektrotanya.com/sony_kv-13vm40_41_42_43_kv-20vm40_42_kv-20vs40_chassis_daw-1.pdf/download.html#dl)